Gaeng Keow Wan Gai

 Before you start

-Pulse the commercial curry paste in a blender with the spinach, cilantro stems, serrano chili, and a splash of water until smooth to restore its fresh, vibrant color and raw herbaceousness.
+In a food processor or blender, pulse the spinach, cilantro stems, and serrano chili with a tiny splash of water until smooth, then mix this emerald puree directly into your store-bought curry paste to resurrect its vibrant color and raw herbaceousness.

 Ingredients